Skip to main content

 10. How much TPS can the Core network withstand?

-The Core Chain is still evolving and stepping hard on the innovation gear, as of now Core can handle up to ~700 on mainnet with an artificially low gas limit.
-However, we look forward to scaling the network and making it efficient to handle much larger TPS counts.
+The Core blockchain is still evolving and stepping hard on the innovation gear.
+As of now, Core can handle up to ~700 transactions on the mainnet with an artificially low gas limit.
+However, we look forward to scaling the network and making it efficient enough to handle much larger transaction processing rates (TPS counts).

-11. Where can I get the test CORE token from?
+11. Where can I get the test CORE tokens from?

-To help users get started and allow developers to quickly prototype their dApps, Core has released the public Core Testnet Faucet to distribute Core testnet tokens, tCORE.
-Follow the detailed guide here, on how to obtain tCORE from the Core testnet faucet.
+To help users get started and allow developers to quickly prototype their dApps, Core provides testnet faucets for Core Testnet2 (1114), for distribution of testnet tokens, tCORE2.
+Follow the detailed guide here, on how to obtain tCORE2 from the Core Testnet faucet.

 12. How can I contribute to the Core community?

-You can contribute to the Core Chain Community through several different ways:
+You can contribute to the Core Community in several different ways:

-• Contribute to our Official Documentation: Send PR with your changes to GitHub repo of our official documentation and our team will review it accordingly.
-If deem correct, we will merge them into our official documentation.
+• Contribute to Our Official Documentation: Send a pull request with your changes to the GitHub repository of our official documentation, and our team will review them accordingly.
+If deemed correct, we will merge them into our official documentation.

-• Core Chain Wishlist: Build projects for the Core Chain ecosystem.
-The Core Foundation has laid out a list of project categories that builders can build and contribute to the growth of the Core ecosystem.
+• Core Wishlist: Build projects for the Core ecosystem.
+The Core Foundation has outlined a list of project categories that builders can contribute to, fostering the growth of the Core ecosystem.

-• Builder Incentive Programs: Core also offers several grants and builder programs for encouraging developement on the Core Chain.
-Whether through Core Foundation Grants, Core Ignition or the Core Ignition Builders’ Incentive Program, you can jumpstart your building journey on the Web3 on the Core Chain.
+• Builder Incentive Programs: Core also offers builder support and incentive programs for encouraging development on the Core blockchain.
+Whether through Core Starter Program or Core Ignition Builders’ Incentive Program, you can jumpstart your building journey on the Web3 on Core.

-13. Does Core offer any grants or builder programs?
+13. Does Core offer any builder support and incentive programs?

-Core isn't just about grants—it's a gateway to limitless opportunities.
-Whether through Core Foundation Grants, Core Ignition or the Core Ignition Builders’ Incentive Program, you'll receive technical guidance, mentorship, and exposure to a vibrant community dedicated to innovating in the DeFi landscape.
+Core isn't just about grants, it's a gateway to limitless opportunities.
+Whether through Core Ignition Builders’ Incentive Program, Core Starter Program, and the Core Commit Program, you'll receive technical guidance, mentorship, and exposure to a vibrant community dedicated to innovating in the DeFi landscape.

-14. How can I report a scam/rug pull?
+14. How can I report a scam or rug pull?